CCDirectLink/ccbot/doc/ENTITIES.md

 `purge-database-manager`: An instance of the `purge-database` entity.

+`stream-provider-*`: Entities derived from StreamProviderEntity use these IDs.

+### Replacable Managers

+`activity-manager`: In control of the current activity.
+On kill, clears the current activity.

+### Per-Instance Managers

+`message-SOMEIDHERE`: For `message.id == 'SOMEIDHERE'`, usually more numeric, acts as the manager for that message.
+This ensures that message-related events are sent to the entity, but it also implies that killing the manager may delete the message in some cases.

 `purge-channel-SOMEIDHERE`: `purge-database-channel` entities for various channels.

 `user-datablock-SOMEIDHERE`: A user's datablock; instances of the `user-datablock` entity.

-`stream-provider-*`: Entities derived from StreamProviderEntity use these IDs.